 In conducting continuing review under expedited procedures, the IRB Chair or designated reviewer(s) receive all of the previously noted materials.
 The reviewer(s) complete the continuing review checklist to determine whether the research meets the criteria allowing continuing review using the expedited procedure, and if so, whether the research continues to meet the regulatory criteria for approval.
+If the research no longer requires continuing review under the 2018 Rule (See Section 12) and the IRB reviewer determines that continuing review is required, the reviewer shall document the rationale in the checklist.

-Generally, if research did not qualify for expedited review at the time of initial review, it does not qualify for expedited review at the time of continuing review, except in limited circumstances described by expedited review categories (8) and (9) (see Expedited Review Categories in Section 12.1.2).
+Generally, if research did not qualify for expedited review at the time of initial review, it does not qualify for expedited review at the time of continuing review, unless it has progressed to the point that it involves only one or both of the following:

+o Data analysis, including analysis of identifiable private information or identifiable biospecimens, or and in limited circumstances described by expedited review categories (8) and (9) (see Expedited Review Categories in Section 12.1.2).
 It is also possible that research activities that previously qualified for expedited review, have changed or will change, such that expedited continuing review would no longer be permitted.